NVIDIA/DALI/docs/supported_ops.rst

 batches of Tensor.

-The **keyword arguments** in ``__call__`` operator accept TensorList argument inputs and should be produced by other cpu operators.
+The **keyword arguments** in ``__call__`` operator accept TensorList argument inputs and should be produced by other CPU operators.

 .. note::
     The names of the positional arguments for ``__call__`` operator (**parameters**) are provided